- The average price of internet plans offered in the U.S. is $92.22/mo.

-One of the main reasons for internet prices to run high is the cost of equipment and installation in new service areas.
-Fiber-optic cables are expensive, so fiber-optic internet providers may have higher prices to recoup the costs of installing new lines.
-Same goes for satellite internet — those satellites aren’t cheap.
+Equipment and installation: One of the main reasons internet prices run high is the cost of equipment and installation in new service areas.
+Fiber optic cables are expensive, so fiber optic internet providers may have higher prices to recoup the costs of installing new lines.
+The same goes for satellite internet — those satellites aren’t cheap.
 This is also why DSL internet, which uses existing phone lines to deliver service, is commonly one of the cheaper internet options.

-The plan you choose also has a lot to do with how much you pay for internet.
+Speed capabilities: The plan you choose also has much to do with how much you pay for internet.
 More often than not the faster a plan is, the more it will cost.
-Cable and fiber-optic internet often give you the most speed choices, so these two service types will have some of the highest-priced plans, should you opt for faster speeds.
+Cable and fiber optic internet often give you the most speed choices, so these two service types will have some of the highest-priced plans, should you opt for faster speeds.